nikosheng/adx-clickhosue-ssb-benchmark/README.md

-# Star Schema Benchmark on Azure Data Explorer versus Clickhouse
+# Azure Data Explorer Star Schema Benchmark versus Clickhouse

+In this article I will start a Start Schema Benchmark, also known as SSB, on Azure Data Explorer and Clickhouse respectively to measure and compare the performance.

 ## What is Star Schema Benchmark(SSB)
 Star Schema Benchmark, aks SSB, is designed to measure performance of database products in support of data warehousing